hithap720/astar-search-pytho/README.md

 # astar-search-pytho
-Python implementation of the A* searcg
+Python implementation of the A* search algorithm to find the shortest path between a start node and a goal node